Recently Published Research:

 Recent Media Hits:

 Brian Uzzi is the Richard L. Thomas Professor of Leadership at the Kellogg School of Management, Northwestern University.
-He also co-directs the Northwestern Institute on Complex Systems (NICO), and holds professorships in Sociology and the McCormick School of Engineering.
-He has been on or visited the faculties of INSEAD, Chicago, Harvard, and Berkeley.
-His work has received 15 teaching prizes and 13 scientific research prizes worldwide in the social, physical, and computer sciences.
+He also co-directs the Northwestern Institute on Complex Systems (NICO), the Ryan Institute on Complexity (RIC), and holds professorships in sociology at Northwestern’s Weinberg College and in industrial engineering and management sciences at the McCormick School of Engineering.